ccincotti3/OmniPolls/README.md

 # OmniPolls

-QuickBoard is web application inspired by Poll Everywhere built on ReactJS + Rails
+OmniPolls is web application inspired by Poll Everywhere built on ReactJS + Rails